EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 Definitely not something you'd want to face alone armed with cantrips and crippling student debt.

 But these four?
 Absolutely magnificent.
-The dragonborn carved through tentacles with professional efficiency, the minotaur struck with stunning blows precision, the tiefling wove fire spells that actually hurt, and Phior transformed into the world's largest, most determined bear.
+The dragonblood carved through the creature with professional efficiency, the minotaur struck with stunning blows, the tiefling wove fire spells that actually hurt, and Phior transformed into the world's largest, most determined bear.

 The battle ended surprisingly quickly.
 When the creature collapsed, I found myself genuinely impressed.